hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 TEXT in uppercase: STRING, WHAT SHOULD IT BECOME!
 TEXT in lowercase: string, what should it become!

-String starts with 'Str'.
+TEXT starts with 'Str'.
 Good!
-String ends with 'ome!'.
+TEXT ends with 'ome!'.
 Good!

 Split the words of the string: ['String,', 'what', 'should', 'it', 'become!']
 ```